 '''

-$var

-are executed, as are

 'command [arguments]'

-constructs.
-Thus, when the usage function is executed, the message

 '''

 ''' usage: swap file1 file2

 Swaps filenames of file1 and file2 '''

 will appear on standard output, after which the execution of

 exit 1

 will return control to the invoking shell.
 Here, the argument to the exit command is an exit code indicating a completion status for the script.
 Since there is generally only one way for a command to succeed, but often many ways it can fail, a exit status of 0 indicates success in Unix, while any non-zero value (1 in this case), indicates failure.